collapsed-stacks/startups/questions/11498/how-to-calculate-pro-rata-investment-size-for-a-follow-on-investment.md

 - tagged: `valuation`, `term-sheet`, `terminology`
 - score: 1

-<p>Say a VC has invested $3M in last round which had a post-money valuation of $15M, and that investment gave her a 20% stake in the company.
-And she was given the pro-rata rights for future round(s). </p>
+Say a VC has invested $3M in last round which had a post-money valuation of $15M, and that investment gave her a 20% stake in the company.
+And she was given the pro-rata rights for future round(s).

-<p>The current round now has a post-money valuation of $30M, in order to pro rata her investment, does it mean that the VC needs to put in another 30*0.2-3 = 3M to maintain her 20% stake after this round?</p>
+The current round now has a post-money valuation of $30M, in order to pro rata her investment, does it mean that the VC needs to put in another 30*0.2-3 = 3M to maintain her 20% stake after this round?

-<p>Is that how it works?</p>
+Is that how it works?

 ## No Answers